Zuehlke/robo-challenge/README.md

 # Zühlke RoboChallenge
 This is the official repository for the Zühlke RoboChallenge.
-You can find more information about the event and registration (students only) on the our homepage.
+You can find more information about the event and registration (students only) on our homepage.

 - 4/5.
 Nov 2016, Bern (Switzerland), https://www.zuehlke.com/ch/de/robochallenge/ (Information is only avaible in German)